allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 1. Blue triangle indicates multiple commitments are scheduled on that day and one needs to be identified as the primary commitment.

-A. Click on the person/date block to open the Commitments dialog.
+1. Click on the person/date block to open the Commitments dialog.

-B. Click on the person’s name to see that person’s commitments that day.
+2. Click on the person’s name to see that person’s commitments that day.

 NOTE.
 The red X in the Conflict column simply means the Reviewed checkbox is not checked.
 It does not mean there is or is not a conflict.

-C. In the Display column, pick the main commitment for the day.
+3. In the Display column, pick the main commitment for the day.
 This one shows on the calendar and is the one that counts in the totals below.

-D. In the Reviewed column, check the box and click OK.
+4. In the Reviewed column, check the box and click OK.

-E. Notice in the person/date block, the main commitment is displayed and the blue triangle is gone \(indicating you’ve reviewed this block\).
+5. Notice in the person/date block, the main commitment is displayed and the blue triangle is gone \(indicating you’ve reviewed this block\).

 2. Red Triangle indicates conflicting commitments.

-A. Click on the person/date block to open the Commitments dialog.
+1. Click on the person/date block to open the Commitments dialog.

-B. Click on the person’s name to see that person’s commitments that day.
+2. Click on the person’s name to see that person’s commitments that day.

-C. Edit the commitments to eliminate the conflict or accept the conflict.
+3. Edit the commitments to eliminate the conflict or accept the conflict.

 Check for undermanned shifts